-RESIDENT
+ARTICLE 4 RESIDENT

-- 1. For the purposes of this Convention, the term "resident of a Contracting State" means, subject to the provisions of paragraphs (2) and (3), any person who, under the laws of that State, is liable to tax therein by reason of his domicile, residence, place of management or any other criterion of a similar nature.
+1. For the purposes of this Convention, the term "resident of a State" means any person who, under the laws of that State, is liable to tax therein by reason of his domicile, residence, place of management or any other criterion of a similar nature.
 But this term does not include any person who is liable to tax in that State in respect only of income from sources in that State or capital situated therein.

-The terms "resident of Mauritius" and "resident of Luxembourg" shall be construed accordingly. - 2.
-Where by reason of the provisions of paragraph (1) an individual is a resident of both Contracting States, his status shall be determined in accordance with the following rules:
+2. Where by reason of the provisions of paragraph 1 an individual is a resident of both States, then his status shall be determined as follows:

-- (a) he shall be deemed to be a resident of the Contracting State in which he has a permanent home available to him; if he has a permanent home available to him in both Contracting States, he shall be deemed to be a resident of the Contracting State with which his personal and economic relations are closer (centre of vital interests); - (b) if the Contracting State in which he has his centre of vital interests cannot be determined, or if he has not a permanent home available to him in either Contracting State, he shall be deemed to be a resident of the Contracting State in which he has an habitual abode; - (c) if he has an habitual abode in both Contracting States or in neither of them, he shall be deemed to be a resident of the Contracting State of which he is a national; - (d) if he is a national of both Contracting States or of neither of them, the competent authorities of the Contracting States shall settle the question by mutual agreement. - 3.
-Where by reason of the provisions of paragraph (1) a person other than an individual is a resident of both Contracting States, then it shall be deemed to be a resident of the Contracting State in which its place of effective management is situated.
+(a) he shall be deemed to be a resident of the State in which he has a permanent home available to him; if he has a permanent home available to him in both States, he shall be deemed to be a resident of the State with which his personal and economic relations are closer (centre of vital interests),

+(b) if the State in which he has his centre of vital interests cannot be determined, or if he has not a permanent home available to him in either State, he shall be deemed to be a resident of the State in which he has an habitual abode;

+(c) if he has an habitual abode in both States or in neither of them, he shall be deemed to be a resident of the State of which he is a national;

+(d) if he is a national of both States or of neither of them, the competent authorities of both States shall settle the question by mutual agreement.

+3. Where by reason of the provisions of paragraph 1 a person other than an individual is a resident of both States, then it shall be deemed to be a resident of the State in which its place of effective management is situated.

-PERMANENT ESTABLISHMENT
+ARTICLE 5 PERMANENT ESTABLISHMENT

-- 1. For the purposes of this Convention, the term "permanent establishment" means a fixed place of business through which the business of an enterprise is wholly or partly carried on.
+1. For the purposes of this Convention, the term "permanent establishment" means a fixed place of business through which the business of an enterprise is wholly or partly carried on.

-- 2. The term "permanent establishment" shall include especially:
+2. The term "permanent establishment" includes especially:

-- (a) a place of management;
+- (a) a place of management,

-- (b) a branch;
+- (b) a branch,

-- (c) an office;
+- (c) an office,

-- (d) a factory;
+- (d) a factory,

-- (e) a workshop;
+- (e) a workshop,

-- (f) a warehouse, in relation to a person providing storage facilities for others;

-- (g) a mine, an oil or gas well, a quarry or any other place of extraction of natural resources;
+- (f) a mine, an oil or gas well, a quarry or any other place of extraction of natural resources, and

-- (h) an installation or structure used for the exploration of natural resources;

-- (i) a farm or plantation.
+- (g) a farm or plantation.

+- 3. A building site or construction or installation project constitutes a permanent establishment only if it lasts more than six months.